Results Monitoring Database

 Predicted - Financial Close

-The PIDG Results Monitoring Database captures predicted development impact data from PIDG-supported projects at the point of ‘financial close’.
-All those projects whose ‘Status’ field shows financial close will have predicted development impact data.
-The definition of ‘financial close’ for each PIDG Company ('Facility') can be found in the PIDG Results Monitoring Handbook.
+The PIDG Impact Monitoring Database captures predicted impact data from PIDG-supported projects at the point of ‘financial close’.
+All those projects whose ‘Status’ field shows financial close will have predicted impact data.

-Development impact data for PIDG-supported projects will always be reported as predicted until the project is fully operational and delivering services on the ground.
-At this point PIDG undertakes PCM of the project to compare the predicted development impact with the actual results achieved.
-In the PIDG Results Monitoring Database operational projects with PCM undertaken are identifiable by a ‘Yes’ value in the ‘Post Completion Monitoring Form Completed’ field.
-The actual values are captured in those fields marked as ‘… - Actual’ rather than replacing the predicted values.
+Impact data for PIDG-supported projects is reported as predicted until the project is fully operational and delivering services on the ground.
+At this point PIDG undertakes PCM of the project to compare the predicted impact with the actual results achieved.

 Key Fields Explained